Furkanzmc/cppnorth-2024-shoulders-we-stand-on/pages/act-1.md

 </div>

 <!--
-## Bletchley Park and Enigma
+- He was Walton Athletic Club's best runner, a fact discovered when he passed the group while running alone.
+> I have such a stressful job that the only way I can get it out of my mind is by running hard; it's
+> the only way I can get some release.
 - During World War II, Turing worked at Bletchley Park, the UK's codebreaking center.
 - He played a pivotal role in cracking the German Enigma code, significantly contributing to the Allied victory.
-- His work laid the groundwork for modern computing and artificial intelligence.
 - Turing's contributions extended beyond codebreaking; he proposed the concept of artificial intelligence and the famous Turing Test to evaluate a machine's ability to exhibit intelligent behavior equivalent to that of a human.
-> I have such a stressful job that the only way I can get it out of my mind is by running hard; it's
-> the only way I can get some release.
-- He was Walton Athletic Club's best runner, a fact discovered when he passed the group while running alone.
+- Unfortunately, I won't be doing any justice to all his contributions in this talk, but thankfully I don't have to convince you on this one.
 -->

 ---